MichaelMarboe/HaikuGenerator/README.md

 ## Limitations & Challenges:

-A range of limitations and challenges still exist.

   1. The generator does not concern with whether or not the generated senses are non-sensical or not.
 It aims to handle sentence syntax, not sense.
 This is both to   reduce scope but also intentional - after all, it's poetry. :-)
   2. Currently, the generation of lines is limited by predefined syntax that has to be typed in manually in the code.
 This could be automated or at least made         simpler.
   3. Syllables in words need to be counted before words are added to the arrays.
 This is quite a chore and there's a lot of room for error.

 ## Code information

 **The HTML - important:** The code relies on specific classes and ID's that are defined in the HTML.
 Be careful if you edit this document.
 In short, each word of the poems are different <p>s and every line of the poem is its own <div>.
-They each carry ID's and classes that enable the script to target individual words and individual sentences.
+They each carry ID's and classes that enable the script to single out individual words and individual sentences.

 **Word arrays:** The code consists of a long list of arrays that contain different types of words with separate lists for conjungations of the same words.
 New words can be added as strings to these arrays freely.
 The number at the end of each array name indicate syllable count - make sure you add them to the correct list if you want a proper haiku.